PJayB/ADQS/readme.md

 * Is my XAML terrible?
 I mean less terrible than XAML is normally?
 * Is how I schedule work on the UI thread totally whack, bro?
 (UI.cs)
 * I'm using Threads in places (KeyMonitor.cs, AudioSwitchQ.cs) and I think they might also be totally wrong.
+* Is there a more C-sharpy way of implementing the KeyMonitor singleton?
 * Am I using IDisposable correctly?
 (KeyMonitor.cs, AudioSwitchQ.cs) Mentally I have assigned `Foo.Dispose() == ~Foo()` but I think this might be a false assumption.
 A birdie told me Dispose might be called twice sometimes?!

 This is a work in progress, currently in the "hacked together over a weekend" stage.
 Expect this to be a mess.
 After I get feedback on how to write better C#, I'll be de-tangling, refactoring and adding documentation.